AbeeraTahir/To-Do-list/README.md

 # To-Do-list
-To-Do-list is a website that helps user to organize and manage their routine tasks.
+To-Do-list is a website that helps the users to organize and manage their routine tasks.
 User can add a task to the list, remove a task, and clear all completed tasks.
 ## Built With

 - HTML